800-liter industrial kettle

 Actual cleaning versus theoretical cleaning

-Many catalogs mention “easy cleaning,” but reality depends on internal design.
-If there are poorly resolved corners or welds without proper polishing, product buildup will always occur.
+Many catalogs mention “easy cleaning,” but the reality depends on the internal design.
+If there are poorly resolved corners or welds without proper polishing, product accumulation will always occur.

-This is especially critical in thick sauces and dairy products.
+This is especially critical in dense sauces and dairy products.

-Not all problems appear during startup.
+Not all problems appear during commissioning.
 Some arise after several months of continuous production.

 From experience, the most ignored points are: